 - Quick & responsive

-When Razer mentions “Feel the difference” they weren’t kidding with this one.
+When Razer mentions, “Feel the difference,” they weren’t kidding with this one.
 The 1st thing that caught our eye and our fingers is how well-built this keyboard is aesthetically and functionally.
-The responsiveness for the mechanical switches was quite amazing.
+The responsiveness for the mechanical switches was quite incredible.

 Everything oozes quality from the braided fiber cable to the inter-device synchronization.
 We would recommend the compact versions instead of the Full RGB if you are buying this for your kids or purely for gaming purposes.

-Quality wise, we found that the Razer mechanical switches are extremely similar to the Cherry MX switches.
+Quality-wise, we found that the Razer mechanical switches are incredibly similar to the Cherry MX switches.
 This is great when you add in the fact that these last much longer than traditional Cherry MX keys.
 Make sure you understand the type of mechanical keys when you choose your version.
-Although I love the Cherry MX switches I have to admit that the Razer keys feel even more durable and just as responsive.
+Although I love the Cherry MX switches, I have to admit that the Razer keys feel even more durable and just as responsive.

-The Razer Green is comparable to the Cherry MX Blue and the Razer Orange (which is found in the Stealth/ Ultimate version) is the Cherry MX Brown equivalent.
+The Razer Green is comparable to the Cherry MX Blue, and the Razer Orange (which you see in the Stealth/ Ultimate version) is the Cherry MX Brown equivalent.

-If you are looking for something that is Tactile and less Clicky, then the Stealth version is great.
+If you are looking for something tactile and less clicky, then the Stealth version is excellent.
 We found that the Stealth version is quieter than your average mechanical keyboard but still louder than most other membrane pieces.

 The Razer Synapse software is great despite there being some minor driver compatibility issues on MACs.
 You can customize everything and save all your settings to the cloud too.

 The keyboard also has a USB slot for your mouse and 3.5 jack for headphones, which comes in very handy.
 The Deus EX and Overwatch versions are slightly heavier, and all the versions have a very sturdy feel about them, which is a great trait for a gaming keyboard.